i-am-unknown-81514525/live-coding-siege/rule.md

 #### Completion Requirements
 To successfully complete a live coding session, you must:
-- Be on the huddle for 90% of the time.
+- Be on the huddle for 90% of your assigned time.
 - Be streaming for 80% of your assigned time.
 - All activity performed on the screen share must be hackatime tracked toward your siege project (The only exclusion is researching on your browser for your siege project, which isn't trackable).
 - Don't vibe code on stream :heavysob: